Hampshire House: Origins

+With the onset of the Great Depression forcing his hand, Eugene joined forces to help form the H. K. (H. K.) Ferguson & Co.-Contracts.- "A contract for the construction of a 34-stoey stores and apartment hotel building at New York City, Involving an expenditure of $3,000.000, has Property for the building.
+Central Park South between 6th and 7th Avenues, has been purchased from the South Central Park Corp.
+First mortgage for construction has been placed with the New York Title & Mortgage Co.
+Actual work is expected to begin about Oct.
+15. Hotel Meurice.
+Inc. a New York corporation recentiv organized. will own the bullding.
+Officers and directors of the corporation are: Harold K. Ferguson, Cleveland, President: Joe.
+B. 1 8.
+Ruble, Cleveland Vice-Pres.: Cleveland.
+Vice.-Pres.; Eugene E. Lignante, New York, Secretary: Frank H. Davol Jr. Stamford, Conn.
+Treasurer.
+(See also Park Square Real Estate Trust.—V. 130, p.
+4424.)"

 After the Wall Street Crash of 1929, numerous incomplete projects in New York City proceeded (including 330 West 42nd Street, the Carlyle Hotel, London Terrace, and The Majestic), but the Medici project was postponed.
 The new owners, H. K, Ferguson Company of Cleveland, Ohio, were forced to allow the building to remain unfinished.
 In the final redesign, Caughey and Evans created a new plan: an apartment hotel with 34 floors, called Central Park Suites.
 Caughey and Evans created a balance between traditional and modern architecture in the building, which was renamed Hampshire House.
 The New York Times described it as “an adaptation to the modern tall building of the Georgian style such as is found in many old homes in the County of Hampshire, England.
 The exterior will be a black and white chromium steel.”
 The Central Park South building was envisioned as a narrow tower with a dome, but the plans were changed to a 36-story apartment hotel in the Regency and Art Deco styles.
 Later, the tower piqued the interest of the Architectural League of New York which, as a result, attracted a lot of attention throughout the country.